Peace of Saint-Germain-en-Laye: Marriage and a massacre

 Coligny again returned to court in August, along with much of the other Huguenot nobility who had stayed away, to commemorate the marriage that would seal the peace.
 Several days after the marriage, an assassin would make an attempt on Coligny's life, wounding him in the shoulder, but non fatally.
-The Huguenot nobility exploded in anger at what they assumed was the work of the Guise if not Catherine herself.
-With the nobles threatening bloody retribution on the Guise, a royal council meeting was held, in which it was agreed to liquidate the Huguenot leadership on the pretext that they were about to send their troops into Paris for more extensive reprisals.
+The Huguenot nobility exploded in anger at what they assumed was the work of Guise, if not Catherine herself.
+With the nobles threatening bloody retribution on Guise, a royal council meeting was held, in which it was agreed to assassinate the Huguenot leadership on the pretext that they were about to send their troops into Paris for more extensive reprisals.
 On the morning of 24 August hit teams fanned out to execute the various Huguenot leaders, killing Coligny in his bedroom.
-When word of these hits got out, the population joined in against the general Huguenot population of the city, massacring 3–5000.
+When word of these killings spread, the population joined in against the general Huguenot population of the city, massacring between 3,000 and 5,000.
 The massacres then spread to other parts of France.